Moddable-OpenSource/moddable/documentation/piu/piu.md

 | --- | --- | ---
 | `dictionary` | `object` | An object with properties to initialize the result.
 Only parameters specified in the [Dictionary](#skin-dictionary) section below will have an effect; other parameters will be ignored.

 Returns a constructor, a function that creates instances of `Skin.prototype`.
 The `prototype` property of the result is `Skin.prototype`.
-The result also provides a `template` function.

 ```javascript
 // Texture skin